Back to all guides

 Sources used while building this guide

-These references informed the pocket closure, movable handling checks, and caution about abrasion on important originals.
+These references informed the movable book-page pocket example, handling checks, and the short caution about clip pressure on irreplaceable paper.

 Your Pocket Needs Depth, Not More Glue